Shelter in place is working to flatten the curve of COVID-19

 “These proportions come from published data,” Mase said.
 “The other assumptions that are made are about symptomatic infections — we’ve assumed that two-thirds of infected patients develop symptoms, the other one-third are asymptomatic and that symptomatic patients are 50% more infectious than asymptomatic.”

-In terms of demographic assumptions for the data, the assumption is that 70% of the county population is urban and that the remainder is rural, with the same age distribution that is the same proportionally in urban and rural settings and that the rate of infection for rural settings is three-fourths that of urban settings.
+In terms of demographic assumptions for the data, the assumption is that 70% of the county population is urban and that the remainder is rural, the age distribution is the same for both, and the rate of infection for rural settings is three-fourths that of urban settings.

-She said there is also the assumption that the shelter in place coincides with the first death in the county and that the shelter order would be successful in cutting the rate of infection by half.

 With that in mind, Mase explained the graph of data results.

-The timeframe of the data starts at about day 50, in other words, we are about 50 days into the 2.5 infections per case model.

-Three different age groups are represented on the graph, under 18, 18 to 64 and 65 or older.
+The timeframe of the 2.5 model runs from 0 to 400 days (a little more than 13 months).
+Sonoma County’s shelter-in-place order was put into effect at about day 50, at a time when the county had about four known cases and one death.

-Based on the data and the assumptions used, with the shelter in place, cases will peak about 60 days from April 2 with the need of 1,500 hospital beds.
+Based on the data and the assumptions used, with the shelter in place, cases will peak about 60 days from April 2, roughly the end of May, when Sonoma County will need about 1,500 hospital beds for COVID-19 hospitalizations.
+(On the graph, this is represented by the dashed line.)

-Data results also show what would’ve happened with the surge in cases had there been no shelter in place order, and the difference is staggering.
-Instead of flattening, the curve spikes and a larger amount of cases occurs over a shorter period of time.
+The graph also show what would’ve happened with the surge in cases had there been no shelter-in-place order, and the difference is staggering.
+Instead of flattening, the curve spikes sharply, with a much higher number of cases occurring over a shorter period of time.

-While the surge would occur earlier, it would require 9,000 hospital beds for patients.
+While the surge would occur earlier, it would require 9,000 hospital beds for patients — a number that would swamp our existing health care resources.

-“We are seeing that putting the shelter in place order earlier in terms of the number of cases leads to be more effective in flattening the curve,” Mase pointed out.
+“We are seeing that putting the shelter-in-place order earlier, in terms of the number of cases, is more effective in flattening the curve,” Mase pointed out.
 “We are better off than places where they started (a shelter in place) later.”

-If the shelter order hadn’t been implemented it is estimated that the mortality rate for those over 65 would be at 0.8%, however, the fatality rate is currently approximated to be 0.25%, although this age group will be the hardest hit.
+If the shelter order hadn’t been implemented, it is estimated that the mortality rate for those over 65 would be at 0.8% — that is 0.8% of people in the general population over age 65 would die.
+With shelter in place, the mortality rate for people over the age of 65 is currently estimated to be 0.25%.

+Note that the mortality rate is a general population rate.
+That is different from the case fatality rate—which is the percentage of people who contract the disease who will die from it.
+Because we are so early in the epidemic, that number is difficult to pin down; however a recent CDC study puts that number between 0.8 and 3.4%.

 What happens if the shelter order is lifted?